magic-wormhole/magic-wormhole/docs/dilation-protocol.md

 external IP addresses, listen on a TCP port, and advertise `(tcp, external-IP, port)` as a connection hint.
 The Transit Relay is also used as a (lower-priority) hint.
 These are sent in `connection-hint` records, which can be sent any time after both sending and receiving a `please` record.
+(XXX actually only in "CONNECTING" state)
+Each
-Each side will initiate connections upon receipt of the hints.
+side will initiate connections upon receipt of the hints.

 ```